 Start your way by heading over to Museum Island.
 Located in the Mitte District you will find museum island, and as you might have guess by now, it is famous for the museums that are on this island.
 While non museum lovers might think of skipping museum island, you might want to think twice as just taking a stroll on museum island could keep you busy for an afternoon.

 Admire the stunning architecture of the different museums or simply sit back on the grass and relax for the afternoon.
-Museum island can easily keep you busy for a day, however, if you are not an art or architecture lover you might be done in simply an hour instead.
-Perhaps get some food at the supermarket or one of the many bakeries and simply have a small picnic and enjoy the views at Museum Island.
+Visiting the museums on Museum Island can also be a great activity if you are visiting Berlin in winter and are looking to escape the cold, however, if you are not an art or architecture lover you might be done in simply an hour instead.
+Perhaps get some food at the supermarket or one of the many bakeries and simply have a small picnic and enjoy the views at Museum Island if you are visiting during summer.
 Here are some of the sights you might want to add to your Berlin itinerary:

 Berliner Dom: While many will visit the Museum Island to admire the art in one of the many museums, one of my favourite spots on this island must be the beautiful Berliner Dom.
 The stunning building can be easily be spotted from further away as the dorm towers over many of the nearby building.
 A stunning building, that for those who are interested has a viewpoint from the dome that offers a stunning view over the city.